 These aren't edge cases.
 They're everyday problems, made worse by disconnected systems and manual processes.

 To make real-time decisions, your team needs more than alerts.
-They need workflows that react.
+They need reservoir management software in oil and gas that creates actionable workflows that react to field conditions.

-Low-code platforms allow reservoir engineers to build the tools they need without relying on IT for every single change.
+Building your digital operations backbone allows reservoir engineers to create the tools they need without relying on IT for every single change.

-With Kissflow, engineers can create their own dashboards, build rules, define thresholds, and connect real-time data to workflows.
-They can do this with drag-and-drop tools with no traditional coding required.
+Advanced platforms enable engineers to create their own dashboards, build rules, define thresholds, and connect real-time data to workflows.
+They can do this with intuitive tools that don't require traditional coding expertise.

 Here's how that works in practice.

-You’re tracking three wells, and one suddenly shows an unexpected increase in GOR.
-Kissflow lets you:
+You're tracking three wells, and one suddenly shows an unexpected increase in GOR.
+Modern reservoir management software in oil and gas lets you:

-Instead of passive monitoring, your team is running agile reservoir monitoring.
-That’s a big shift.
+Instead of passive monitoring, your team is running proactive reservoir management.
+That's a fundamental shift from watching to acting.

-SCADA doesn’t need to go away.
-It just needs help.
-Kissflow connects to SCADA systems and data historians through open APIs and built-in connectors.
+SCADA doesn't need to go away.
+It just needs to be part of a larger digital operations backbone.
+Modern platforms connect to SCADA systems and data historians through open APIs and built-in connectors.
 That means you keep your existing infrastructure, but gain the ability to act in real time.

 The platform pulls data from SCADA, overlays it with structured production records and visual elements, and allows engineers to build logic flows that trigger alerts, escalations, or tasks.